SSushila/portfolio/README.md

 ### Conferences and Seminars
 - Poster presentation on Fifth National Summit of Health and Population Scientists in Nepal: "Attitude towards disability among persons with physical disability in relation to Income Generation Activities in Bhaktapur Municipality"

-## Projects

-### TB Notifications Analysis and Prediction
-This project focuses on analyzing and predicting annual tuberculosis (TB) notifications in Nepal using historical data and machine learning techniques.
-The analysis leverages libraries such as pandas, numpy, matplotlib, and scikit-learn.

 ## License